openmiblab/iBEAt-fatwater/README.md

 ## 📁 Code structure

-This pipeline contains all the steps needed to reproduce the trained model.
+This `src` folder contains all the steps needed to reproduce the trained model.
 As the iBEAt source data are currently still embargoed, the source data are only available to `miblab` members.
 The pipeline itself is split up into 8 consecutive stages.
-Each stage will produce a subfolder in a user-defined `data` and `build` folders.
+Each stage will produce a subfolder in a user-defined `build` folder.
 Subfolders are named after the stage of the pipeline that has produced them.

 - `stage_0_restore data.py`: this restores the data from the `miblab` google drive archive to a local disk and can only be run by `miblab` members with access to the google drive.
 The outout of this stage is a folder `data\dixon` with Dixon data in DICOM format.
 - `stage_1_compute_labels.py`: this derives the binary ground-truth images from the available fat and water data.
 The labels are saved in DICOM in a folder `build\stage_1_labels`.